chrisjmurray/DrumParser/README.md

 - closed hihat
 = open hihat

 In the above example, the first four symbols, xoxo, will land on quarter notes.
 Symbols nested in parenthesis are played simultaneously.
 Symbols nested in brackets will divide the beat/subdivision into equal parts.
-The grammar allows for some interesting possibilities.
+Any level of nesting is allowed.
 All the string examples are multiplied simply to increase the duration of the output midi file.

 ### Examples
 ```python